-- of patients who feel involved in decisions about their care. - 2.
+- 1. We will work to increase the number of patients who feel involved in decisions about their care. - 2.
 We plan to implement the dementia care pathway recommended by Healthcare for London. - 3.
 We are introducing a more systematic approach to learning from patient feedback.